SERC-IoT/Starter-DS18B20-Temperature-Sensor/esp8266/esp32-setup.md

 ## MicroPython

 MicroPython already has drivers for OneWire and DS18X20 devices baked in.
+An additional help module is included in the [micropython/lib](micropython/lib) folder.